 The Committee is committed to driving the Corporate Governance Agenda of the Company and in this regard it shall continue to benchmark against best practice with a view to adopting best practices that will further the business objectives of the Company.

-Mr. Michael Joseph Chairman - Corporate Governance and Nominations Committee Strategy and Business Development Committee
+Mr. Michael Joseph

+Chairman - Corporate Governance and Nominations Committee

+Report of the Strategy and Business Development Committee

 Current Membership: